 If you have a dirt floor crawl space, you’re going to want to ensure encapsulation of your crawl space.
 Even if the top of the dirt looks dry, you only have to dig a few inches down to get to moist soil.

-Damp Crawl Spaces FAQs
+Wet Crawl Space FAQs

 The cost of fixing a wet crawl space varies wildly between crawl spaces.
 Every crawl space is different, and a problem that looks absolutely the same on the surface can actually be very distinctly different.
 The only way to get an accurate cost estimate is to schedule an inspection from a JES crawl space repair expert for your individual crawl space.